SJTUBME-QianLab/CDReg/README.md

 This repository holds the code for the paper

-**Causal-aware candidate identification for resource-efficient DNA methylation biomarker discovery**
+**Causality-driven candidate identification for reliable DNA methylation biomarker discovery**

 All the materials released in this library can **ONLY** be used for **RESEARCH** purposes and not for commercial use.